busytex/busytex/README.md

-# Binaries from TexLive 2021 compiled with Emscripten into a single binary (native / WASM)
+# Binaries from TexLive 2021 compiled with Emscripten into a single fully static binary (x86_64-linux / WASM)

-Currently compiles in a fully static build:
+Currently compiles into a fully static binary:
 - xetex
 - pdftex
 - luahbtex